CKGaithuma/SyriaTel-Customer-Churn-ML-PROJECT/README.md

 <h1 style="text-align:center;">BUSINESS UNDERSTANDING</h1>
 SyriaTel, a leading telecommunications firm, grapples with a customer 'churn' problem.
 The churn problem poses revenue and reputation risks to the company.
 To address this, SyriaTel seeks predictive insights and a reliable classifier model to anticipate customer churn effectively.

+Specific Objectives:

+- To develop a binary classification model to predict whether a client will imminently terminate their relationship with SyriaTel.
+- Identify the factors influencing customer churn.
+- Select the optimal model for forecasting customer churn.

 <h1 style="text-align:center;">DATA UNDERSTANDING</h1>
 The dataset originates from SyriaTel Telecommunication company and was obtained from Kaggle (link: https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/data).
 It comprises 21 columns and 3333 rows.
 The columns have various attributes related to customer demographics, service usage, and churn behavior.
 The rows correspond to a recorded customer.
 The dataset encompasses both continuous and categorical variables.
 The target variable identified is "churn," with the remaining variables serving as predictors, excluding "state" and "phone number".